kfly8/p5-HTTP-SecureHeaders/README.md

 ### Remove unnecessary HTTP header

-For unnessary HTTP header, use undef in the constructor.
+For unnecessary HTTP header, use undef in the constructor.

 ```perl
 my $secure_headers = HTTP::SecureHeaders->new(